bcgov/data-publication/pages/open_data_w.md

 has_toc: false
 ---

-# HOW TO OBTAIN AN OPEN DATA LICENCE
+# HOW TO ASSOCIATE DATA TO BC'S OPEN DATA LICENCE
 It is recommended to publish data under an Open Government Licence, where possible, as it is much more permissive.
 Some tools require this licence to be applied, like Shiny.

 This document is intended for BC Government employees to follow to apply our open data licence to datasets that are under their authority.